Ricci flow, Killing spinors, and T-duality in generalized geometry: The transitive case

 Notice that the connection on $P$ induced by $V_t$ is $\theta_t = \theta_{t_0} + a_t$ (see \cite[Proposition 3.4]{GF}).
 A direct calculation implies now that

 at time $t_0$, and thus the result follows from Lemma \ref{lem:Riccitr}. \end{proof}

-Going to the mainstream of our development, we next state a result from \cite{grt}, which establishes the link between the Killing spinor equations \eqref{eq:killing} and the Strominger system \cite{HullTurin,Strom}.
+We next state a result from \cite{grt}, which establishes the link between the Killing spinor equations \eqref{eq:killing} and the Hull-Strominger system \cite{HullTurin,Strom}.
 Assume that $M$ is a spin compact manifold of dimension $6$.
-Then, a solution of the Strominger system on $(M,P)$ is given by a tuple $(\omega,\Omega,\theta)$, given by a $SU(3)$-structure $(\omega,\Omega)$ on $M$ and a connection $\theta$ on $P$, satisfying equations
+Then, a solution of the Hull-Strominger system on $(M,P)$ is given by a tuple $(\omega,\Omega,\theta)$, given by a complex $3$-form $\Omega$ which determines an almost-complex structure on $M$, a hermitian form $\omega$, and a connection $\theta$ on $P$, satisfying equations

-We refer to the recent review \cite{GF2} for a detailed discussion about these interesting equations.
-Note from the last equation that any solution of the Strominger system determines in particular a string class in $[\hat H] \in H^3_{str}(P,\RR)$, given by \eqref{eq:CS} with $H = d^c \omega$.
+We refer to the review \cite{GF2} for a detailed discussion about these interesting equations.
+Note from the last equation that any solution of the Hull-Strominger system determines in particular a string class in $[\hat H] \in H^3_{str}(P,\RR)$, given by \eqref{eq:CS} with $H = d^c \omega$.
 We shall denote $E_{[\hat H]}$ the corresponding Courant algebroid.